Ruelle (singer): Background

-She was included in both the trailer and the soundtrack for The Loft as well as trailers for Bad Moms, Before I Fall, Free State of Jones, and Keeping up with the Joneses.
+She was included in both the trailer and soundtrack for The Loft as well as trailers for Bad Moms, Before I Fall, Free State of Jones, and Keeping Up with the Joneses.
 Her song, "Game of Survival", was included in the 13 Reasons Why trailer, the Gears 5 trailer, and the trailer for David Attenborough's BBC Earth series Dynasties.
-Her songs, "Madness" and "Rivals", were included in the TV show, Siren, and in the trailer for The Looming Tower miniseries respectively.
+Her songs, "Madness" and "Rivals", were included in the TV show, Siren, and in the trailer for The Looming Tower mini-series respectively.
 In July 2018, the released trailer for the Titans series by DC Universe includes "Madness", "Monsters" and "Revolution".
 She also released the song, "Take it All" used in a trailer for the British soap, Emmerdale.
 The song "Slip Away" was included in a season 2 episode of Midnight, Texas.
 The song "Carry You" was included in an episode of the Fox drama series, 9-1-1, during season 3, episode 15.

-In January 2019, "Wake Up World", a collaborative track with Unsecret, was used for the first teaser of the STARZ exclusive limited series, The Spanish Princess.
+In January 2019, "Wake Up World", a collaborative track with Unsecret, was used as a teaser of the STARZ exclusive limited series, The Spanish Princess.
 "I AM", a collaboration with Club Yoko, was in the Samsung Galaxy Note 10 commercials.

+The single "The World We Made" was included in the soundtrack of the Netflix film, The Old Guard (2020 film) in 2020.

 Her single, "Good Day for Dreaming", was featured in Apple's iPhone 12 lineup launch event in October 2020.
+The song was also featured in the final episode of the 2019 sci-fi drama Another Life.

 Her song "Madness" was included in the soundtrack of the limited Netflix series, Behind Her Eyes in 2021.